Ha Giang Loop In Vietnam – All You Need To Know [2023]

 At the end of the main road in Meo Vac, you will have to make a right-hand turn off the 4C road and onto the 176 road.

-The best place to stay for the second night of the Ha Giang Lopp is in Du Gia, a small village at the bottom of a valley between two mountains.
+The best place to stay for the second night of the Hagiang Loop is in Du Gia, a small village at the bottom of a valley between two mountains in Lang Cac region.

-The road towards Du Gia snakes up and over several ranges and the scenery just keeps getting more and more fascinating.
+The road towards Du Gia will take you over several ranges and the scenery just keeps getting more and more fascinating.

-I spent the rest of the afternoon and evening at the hostel after the six-hour ride from Dong Van to Du Gia.
+I spent the rest of the afternoon relaxing at The Hill Homestay after a long 6-hour ride from Dong Van to Du Gia.

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate, mai pi leng